neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 - Sea coasts: coasts touching a sea or ocean.
 - Lake: coast touching a lake, where a lake is **at most** 15 tiles of water surrounded by land.

-It is also possible to filter tiles with a sea coast depending on which direction the coast if facing: North, East, West, South.
+It is also possible to filter tiles with a sea coast depending on which direction the coast is facing: North, East, West, South.

 ![Coastal filter: coast rotation](assets/select_coastal_rotation.png)